U2EZNeko/Nethunter-Bootanimations-SamsungQMG/README.md

 So yeah, I googled for days, couldnt find anything so here I am, making a Github repo for it myself.

-The original files and Images were pulled from the Nethunter Bootanimations tabs and other open source sites (apart from the original files obviously)
+The original files and Images were pulled from the Nethunter Bootanimations tabs and other open source sites. (apart from the original files obviously)

-Sadly I cannot batch create these.
+Sadly I cannot batch create these but hey, the manual work paid off. :)

 ----------------------------------------------------------------------------------------------------------------------------------